Checkmarx/kics/docs/creating-queries.md

 ```

 #### Allowing users to overwrite query data
 Starting on v1.3.5, KICS started to support custom data overwriting on queries.
-This can be useful if users want to provide their own dataset or if users has different datasets for multiple enviroments.
-This can be supported easy following some steps:
+This can be useful if users want to provide their own dataset or if users have different datasets for multiple environments.
+This can be supported easily following some steps:

 1. Create a `data.json` file on the same level as `query.rego`;
 2. Define **ALL** keys that can be overwritten with their default value;